 The bonus feature in this Pinty Plus set is a spray wax and polishing cloth that will protect your paintwork when working with any surface, including expanded polystyrene.

-- Paint and primer in one product
+- Paint and primer in a single product

 - Complete coverage for multiple types of surfaces